KiiPlatform/ebisu/tio/README.md

     The task creation is requested once when the `tio_handler_start()` method is invoked.

     This task is responsible for getting MQTT endpoint information thru REST API and connect, receive message from MQTT and propagate message to app by the `TIO_CB_ACTION` callback.
+This task also sends PingReq message to server if the Keep Alive interval is set to larger than 0.

     This task executes callbacks set by following APIs.